delta3d/delta3d/trunk/delta3d/readme.txt

 Linux w/ gcc3.4.x
 Linux w/ gcc4.0.x

-Note: gcc4.0.1+ requires a patch to OSG 0.9.9 to work.
-We've applied this patch already in our distributed Linux dependencies.

 Note about Linux distrubutions: We test on Fedora Core 4 but have reports of Delta3D running on Ubuntu, SuSE, Mandriva, & Gentoo.
 Please contact us if you are able to setup repositories for any Linux distribution to ease installation